The successful production of crops in greenhouses depends on many different inputs, with the most important of these being the growing media used.

 Again, there are downsides associated with coco coir, such as it lacks some essential nutrients such as calcium and magnesium, so you will need to add these in.
 The increase in water retention may also allow salt and minerals to build up, which can be detrimental to plant health.

-Another popular growth media is rockwool.
-Rockwool is a lightweight substrate made from spinning basaltic rock into fine fibres.
+Another popular growth media is stone wool.
+Stone wool is a lightweight substrate made from spinning basaltic stone into fine fibres.
 These fibres are then formed into a range of blocks, cubes, growing slabs and granular products.

-One of the essential characteristics of rockwool for horticultural use is that plants can extract the water they need for growth from a very low moisture tension in the media.
+One of the essential characteristics of stone wool for horticultural use is that plants can extract the water they need for growth from a very low moisture tension in the media.

-Rockwool is also considered a sterile product as it does not contain any naturally occurring beneficial microbial populations directly after production.
-However, microbial life does develop in rockwool substrates, similarly to how it does in peat and coco coir.
+Stone wool is also considered a sterile product as it does not contain any naturally occurring beneficial microbial populations directly after production.
+However, microbial life does develop in stone wool substrates, similar to in peat and coco coir.

-Rockwool has several disadvantages as well, such as it needing to be placed on a fully levelled surface to ensure the moisture gradient is even, it can irritate human skin with prolonged use, and contains no naturally occurring nutrients or growth stimulants.
+Stone wool has several disadvantages as well, such as it needs to be placed on a fully levelled surface to ensure the moisture gradient is even, it can irritate human skin with prolonged use, and it contains no naturally occurring nutrients or growth stimulants.

-So, with all this said, why do we believe that Gelponic is an innovative greenhouse technology?
+So, with all this said, why do we believe that our GelPonics products are an innovative greenhouse technology?

-Our Gelponic product has been developed as a carbon and nitrogen-rich hydrogel product line.
+Our GelPonics product has been developed as a carbon and nitrogen-rich hydrogel product line.
 It was created using an eco-friendly, super-absorbent polymer, algal biostimulants and soil amender biochar.

-Gelponic is made from renewable and eco-friendly materials, making it a sustainable alternative to peat, coco coir and rockwool.
+GelPonics is made from renewable and eco-friendly materials, making it a sustainable alternative to peat, coco coir and stone wool.

-If you have any questions or comments about our work or our innovative greenhouse technology Gelponic, please contact us via phone or email.
+If you have any questions or comments about our work or AEH Innovative Hydrogel’s innovative greenhouse technology Gelponic, please contact us via phone or email.